publiccodenet/SpaceCraft/Notes/README-BACKSPACE.md

 The BackSpace pipeline generates texture atlases for book covers at multiple resolutions.
 These atlases pack multiple book covers into single texture files for efficient rendering in Unity.
 For details on atlas generation techniques and optimization strategies, see the [Texture Atlas System section in the Visualization documentation](./README-VISUALIZATION.md#texture-atlas-system).

-For Unity-specific details on texture atlases, gutters, and optimization techniques used in the CraftSpace renderer, see the [Unity Rendering Implementation section in the Visualization documentation](./README-VISUALIZATION.md#unity-rendering-implementation).
+For Unity-specific details on texture atlases, gutters, and optimization techniques used in the SpaceCraft renderer, see the [Unity Rendering Implementation section in the Visualization documentation](./README-VISUALIZATION.md#unity-rendering-implementation).

 ## Troubleshooting